 CNAs work full-time or part-time in physically demanding environments that often require long hours spent on their feet.
 As nursing assistants gain more experience, they can advance to some of the top industries for CNAs, including skilled nursing facilities, home health aide agencies, and hospitals.

 What is the difference between a CNA and an LPN?

 CNAs perform basic nursing duties under the direction of RNs and LPNs.
 Becoming a CNA takes about six months less than it takes to become an LPN, a position that offers expanded responsibilities working directly under RNs.
-LPNs, unlike CNAs, must complete educational programs that take about 12 months and pass the NCLEX-PN.
+LPNs, unlike CNAs, must complete educational programs that take about 1 to 2 years and pass the NCLEX-PN.

 Do you need a license to be a CNA?

 No. Although, requirements vary in each state.
 CNAs must meet various requirements to get listed on state registries.
 This includes passing a state exam and completing a state-approved training program.
 Some employers hire CNAs without certification, but the duties remain limited in these roles.

 What are career advancement options for a CNA?